Intro – What Is the Capital Stack?

 Conclusion – The Capital Stack and Your Portfolio

 Understanding the different investment structures across the capital stack is critical to making real estate part of your portfolio.
 Much like investing in stocks and bonds, how you allocate between equity and debt real estate investments should depend on your investment goals and strategy, including your risk tolerance.
 For risk-tolerant investors, heavier exposure to real estate equity may be more appealing.
 Risk-averse investors may find the relative security and short terms of senior debt or mezzanine debt more appealing.
 While studies repeatedly show that “timing the market” is next to impossible, even for experienced investors, timing considerations can also help guide portfolio strategy.
-As of Q2 2019, with many economists predicting at least a mild correction within 18 months, the short hold periods of preferred equity and debt investments carry greater appeal.

 Up Next >>> Commercial Real Estate Due Diligence